Mutestock/snoozebox-py/README.md

 This is a CLI tool which creates services from data structures.
 A variety of databases and services are supported.
 For example, if you want a gRPC service with postgres, then you supply the cli tool with an .sql file with a "create table xyz" inside the schematics folder.
 The tool will then generate a basic application with some CRUD routes.
 Tests included.

+## Pre-usage

+If I haven't uploaded snoozelib to pypi yet(lack of confidense in project quality), then you need to build snoozelib first.
+In snoozelib directory:

+> poetry build

 ## Usage

 1. Open a terminal and cd to the directory you want to work in